Biotechnology and Biological Sciences Research Council (BBSRC)

 From 2014 to 2019, this work is supported by the European Research Council Starting Grant DATA_SCIENCE.
 I am also a Co-I on the the ARC Discovery Grant Organisms and Us: How Living Things Help Us to Understand Our World, led by Rachel Ankeny (2016-2020), and the ESRC Research Grant Social Sensing of Health and Wellbeing Impact from Pollen and Pollution, led by Hywel Williams (2017-2018).
 I was recently a Co-I on the Leverhulme Trust Grant Beyond the Digital Divide, led by Brian Rappert, which examined data practices in the developing world, and the British Pharmacological Society project The Future Landscape of in vivo Skills, led by Gail Davies.

-I am the Associate Editor of the journal History and Philosophy of the Life Sciences, a member of the Open Science Policy Platform of the European Commission, a key expert in the Mutual Learning Exercise on Open Science (Policy Support Facility) of the DG Research and Innovation of the European Commission, a board member of the European Open Science Cloud Pilot Project and the PhilSci-Archive (the Open Access archive for the philosophy of science) and a member of the executive committees of the European Philosophy of Science Association, the UK Network for the Integrated History and Philosophy of Science, the Society for the Philosophy of Science in Practice and the European Advanced School for the Philosophy of Biology (whose next edition I will organise in 2018 with Thomas Reydon).
-I am also the senior co-Chair of the EPSA Women's Caucus.
+I am the Associate Editor of the journal History and Philosophy of the Life Sciences, a member of the Open Science Policy Platform of the European Commission, a key expert in the Mutual Learning Exercise on Open Science (Policy Support Facility) of the DG Research and Innovation of the European Commission, a board member of the European Open Science Cloud Pilot Project and the PhilSci-Archive (the Open Access archive for the philosophy of science) and a member of the executive committees of the UK Network for the Integrated History and Philosophy of Science, the Society for the Philosophy of Science in Practice and the European Advanced School for the Philosophy of Biology (whose next edition I will organise in 2018 with Thomas Reydon).
+I am also the senior co-Chair of the EPSA Women's Caucus, and from 2013 to 2017 I served as a member of the steering committee of the European Philosophy of Science Association.

 I am an alumni of the Global Young Academy, where from 2015 to 2017 I led the Open Science working group within the Research Environment thematic area, and whose voice I continue to represent in my work with the EU Directorate-General for Research and Business.